 Welcome to the website of the Las Cruces Troop of the New Mexico Mounted Patrol.
 The New Mexico Mounted Patrol officially became a state law enforcment agency in 1941.
 The New Mexico Mounted Patrol (NMMP) is an unfunded state agency created by New Mexico State Law and staffed by certified volunteer police officers.
 The New Mexico Mounted Patrol is not a division of the State Police but is an independent state agency that can be called upon to assist any law enforcement agency and serve anywhere in the state.

 New Mexico Mounted Patrol Troopers may be called out by the Governor, the Chief of the State Police, or by any local or county police agency.
 The Las Cruces troop of the New Mexico Mounted Patrol serves law enforcement agencies around Southern New Mexico.

-Though NMMP State Troopers are volunteers, other government agencies have the latitude to compensate troopers for their time and service in certain situations.
+Though Troopers of the New Mexico Mounted Patrol are volunteers, goverment agencies do have the option of compensating Troopers for their time, service, and fuel expenses, should they desire to.
 The New Mexico Mounted Patrol assists cities, counties, and other New Mexico Law Enforcement agencies as requested because these agencies cannot maintain the number of full-time police officers that are needed to safely cover their jurisdictional areas.

-When on duty, NMMP State Troopers assume the same authority and accept the control of the agency for which they are working for.
-When requested by other agencies, NMMP troopers augment their full time staff and assist these officers in the performance of their duties.
+When on duty, NMMP Troopers assume the SAME authority and accept the control of the agency for which they are working for.
+When requested by other agencies, NMMP Troopers augment their full time staff and assist these officers in the performance of their duties.